lamm-mit/SilkomeMD/README.md

    cd SilkomeMD

 2. Use the simulation script
-   - The simulation scripts are designed to run a single protein data in NAMD by running the main script "./Single_MD/process_single_protein.sh".
-Required subprocessing scripts for data pre-processing, protein equilibration, protein steered molecular dynamics (SMD), data post-processing, etc. are provided in ./Single_MD/0_codes/.
+   - The simulation scripts are designed to run a single protein data in NAMD by running the main script "./Single_MD/process_single_protein.sh"
+   - Subprocessing scripts for data pre-processing, protein equilibration, protein steered molecular dynamics (SMD), data post-processing, etc. are provided in ./Single_MD/0_codes/
    ```bash
    sbatch ./Single_MD/process_single_protein.sh